HomeOfTheWizard/spring-bridge-maven/README.md

-﻿# spring-bridge-maven-extension
+﻿# spring-bridge-maven

-This project is a POC for a maven extension that allows injecting Spring Beans into maven's DI system, [Sisu](https://eclipse.dev/sisu/).
+This project is library that allows injecting Spring Beans into maven's DI system, [Sisu](https://eclipse.dev/sisu/).
 It is intended to help maven plugin developments by allowing the usage of spring libraries.
 It uses [Spring-Guice](https://github.com/spring-projects/spring-guice) to brigde the two systems, and allows the usage of spring beans via [JSR-330](https://maven.apache.org/maven-jsr330.html) annotations within the plugin in development.
 To see how to use JSR-330 annotations, this [documentation](https://eclipse-sisu.github.io/sisu-project/plexus/index.html) is a good start.